tessarolli/TekChallenge/README.md

 For monitoring our distributed system, we've chosen Azure Application Insights.
 Azure Application Insights provides powerful monitoring and diagnostics capabilities for our application, allowing us to collect telemetry data, track performance metrics, detect issues, and gain insights into user behavior.
 It integrates seamlessly with Azure services and offers features such as application performance monitoring, request tracking, exception logging, and dependency tracking, enabling us to monitor the health and performance of our application effectively.

 In addition, we utilize Azure Container Apps to monitor our containerized microservices deployed within the Azure environment.
 Azure Container Apps offers built-in monitoring and observability features, including container health checks, logs aggregation, metrics visualization, and autoscaling based on resource utilization.
 By leveraging Azure Container Apps, we can monitor the performance and availability of our microservices, detect and troubleshoot issues in real-time, and ensure the reliability and scalability of our distributed system.

+## Conclusion:

+The architecture of Tek Challenge emphasizes modularity, scalability, and maintainability, enabling the development of robust, distributed systems capable of handling complex business requirements.
+By adhering to best practices and leveraging modern technologies, Tek Challenge delivers a reliable and scalable solution for managing user authentication, user management, and product catalog management.

 ## Contributors
 - Luiz Tessarolli (@tessarolli)